Betty Harvie Anderson: Early life

-Harvie Anderson was born in Glasgow on 12 August 1913 to Thomas Alexander Harvie Anderson and his wife Nessie Harvie Anderson (née Shearer).
+Harvie Anderson was born in Glasgow on 12 August 1913 to Thomas Alexander Harvie Anderson and his wife, Margaret Agnes "Nessie" Harvie Anderson (née Shearer).
 She was educated at St Leonards School, a private school in St Andrews.

 Military service

 In 1938, she joined the Auxiliary Territorial Service (ATS).
 She was commissioned into the ATS as a company commander (equivalent in rank to captain) on 21 December 1938.
 When the ATS reorganised and granted full military status in 1941, she was made a second subaltern (equivalent in rank to a second lieutenant) on 30 May.

 She saw active service on the Home Front during World War II, including a posting to the River Forth during the German air raids.
 From 1942 to 1943, she was senior commander (equivalent in rank to major) of a Mixed Heavy Anti-aircraft Regiment.
 She was ultimately appointed chief commander (equivalent in rank to lieutenant colonel) of a mixed anti-aircraft brigade.
 She held the post until she left the ATS in 1946.

 Political career

 In November 1945, Harvie Anderson was elected to Stirlingshire County Council.
 In 1953, she became leader of the Moderate Group.

 Harvie Anderson stood for parliament for West Stirlingshire in 1950 and 1951 and in Sowerby in 1955.
 She was appointed an Officer of the Order of the British Empire (OBE) in 1956.

 She was Member of Parliament (MP) for Renfrewshire East from 1959 to 1979.
 Although Betty Boothroyd was the first female Speaker of the House of Commons, Harvie Anderson was the first woman to sit in the Speaker's Chair as a Deputy Speaker (Deputy Chairman of Ways and Means) from 1970 to 1973.
-In the 1970s Harvie Anderson helped turn Conservative Party policy against Scottish Devolution which she regarded as a threat to the future of the United Kingdom.
+In the 1970s Harvie Anderson helped turn Conservative Party policy against Scottish devolution which she regarded as a threat to the future of the United Kingdom.
 She retired as an MP in 1979.

 Harvie Anderson was given a life peerage in the 1979 Birthday Honours.
 She took the unusual title of Baroness Skrimshire of Quarter, of Dunipace in the District of Falkirk, made up of her husband's surname and the estate she owned in Scotland.

 On 7 November 1979, within a week of her introduction to the House of Lords, she died suddenly having suffered an asthma attack.